VedantJoshi1409/stockfish_nnue_probe/README.md

 Download probe.dll and NNUEBridge.java, and put them both in your source directory.
 The probing functions are in NNUEBridge.java.

-If you need to recompile the shared library due to putting the file in a bridge or something similar, install all files and put NNUEBridge.java where you would like it to be
+If you need to recompile the shared library due to putting the file in a package or something similar, install all files and put NNUEBridge.java where you would like it to be

 Run ```javac -h .
 NNUEBridge.java```  \
 Change all function headers in NNUEBridge.cpp to match the ones created in NNUEBridge.h\